ventus550/Context-Free-Grammar-Validator/README.md

 ### Chomsky normal form
-A context-free grammar is said to be in Chomsky normal form when all of it production rules are fo the form:
+A context-free grammar is said to be in Chomsky normal form when all of its production rules are fo the form:
 - A -> BC
 - A -> a
 where A, B and C are nonterminals and a is a terminal